12 Apr Redeeming Love

 - Writing Style4

-This book is very raw and real, there are parts that had me giggling at her sheer stubbornness to fight Michael's determined love (often, it made me think of my own stubbornness to accept God's love) and entertained by the dialogue and banter between the friends that Angel makes.
-But then there are parts that had me swallowing back the tears, especially when she is confronted by her past and the feeling of being unworthy.
+This book is very raw and real, there are parts that had me giggling at her sheer stubbornness to fight Michael's determined love (often, it made me think of my own stubbornness to accept God's love) and I was left entertained by the dialogue and banter between the friends that Angel makes.
+But then there are parts that had me swallowing back the tears, especially when Angel is confronted by her past and the feeling of being unworthy.

 If you're looking for a romantic novel that'll hit you in the feels (like Me Before You) while also being left gobsmacked by God's compassion and grace, then this is a read you'll love!